 After a highly successful initial run at the Hayes Theater, a Tony Award-winning Second Stage Theater production of Take Me Out by Richard Greenberg is returning to Broadway.
 The cast includes Tony Award winner Jesse Tyler Ferguson and Tony nominee Jesse Williams.
 The show will run for 14 weeks, beginning on October 27 at the Schoenfeld Theater.

 The Broadway revival of this Tony-winning musical celebrates the intricacies of baseball at the professional and personal levels.
 The play also explores the role of race, class, and homophobia in baseball.
 As a result, the show is both a satire and a celebration of baseball.

 The play has received mixed reviews.
 While many fans have found it heartwarming, some critics have expressed dissatisfaction with Greenberg’s two-dimensional handling of his characters.
 For example, he gives Shane an unusually high verbal range.

 This production focuses on the intolerance that comes with a black baseball player announcing that he is gay.
 In addition, the play also focuses on the role of a quiet intellectual, Mason Marzec.
-He is grateful to Darren for being open about his sexuality.
+He is grateful to Darren for being open about.
 Mason marzac also becomes engrossed in baseball and starts spinning elaborate theories about baseball rituals.